Communication, Renegotiation and Coordination with Private Values: Introduction

-Section \ref{sec:Model} presents our baseline model.
+\paragraph{Structure} Section \ref{sec:Model} presents our model.
 Section \ref{sec:Equilibrium-Strategies} defines Bayesian Nash equilibria and the three key properties that communication-proof equilibria have.
-Section \ref{sec:Solution-Concept} defines the concept of communication-proofness appropriately adapted to our incomplete-information strategic setting.
+Section \ref{sec:Solution-Concept} defines the concept of communication-proofness.
 Section \ref{sec:Essentially-Unique-Rengotiation-} presents the main result and a sketch of its proof.
-Section \ref{sec:Efficiency} discusses the efficiency properties of communication-proof equilibria.
-Section \ref{sec:evolution} discusses additional notions of evolutionary stability beyond the secret-handshake stability implied by communication-proofness.
-Section \ref{sec:Extensions} provides a series of robustness checks and extensions.
-Section \ref{sec:Related-Literature} concludes. {The formal proofs are presented in the online appendices. }
+Section \ref{sec:Efficiency} studies the efficiency properties of communication-proof equilibria. { Next we extend our results to more general setups: multi-dimensional set of types (Section \ref{subsec:Multi-Dimensional-Set}), asymmetric coordination games (Section \ref{sec:Asymmetric-Coordination-Games}), and the presence of a minority of non-coordination types (Section \ref{sec:Extreme-Types-with}).
+Section \ref{sec:Related-Literature} concludes with a discussion.} The formal proofs are presented in Appendix \ref{sec:Proofs}. {Appendix \ref{app:properties} further studies the relations between the three key properties of Section \ref{sec:Equilibrium-Strategies}.
+In Appendix \ref{subsec:Multiple-Rounds-of} we extend our analysis to multiple rounds of communication.}